 - Watch the video without sound.
 Try to answer the questions. - 1 How do we use Maths in everyday life? - 2 What is the first group of pupils learning about?
 (0.27-1.09) - 3 What is the second group of pupils learning about?
-(1.10-2.30) - 3 Watch the video with sound and check your answers. - 4 Watch the video with sound and complete the sentences. - 1 Students either love or ....
-Maths. - 2 We use Maths to measure distance, design art work, go shopping and .... - 3 Students get into groups to learn about .... - 4 Students do ... to learn about shapes in Maths. - 5 The students find geometric shapes in different .... - 6 Learning Maths this way is interesting and ....
+(1.10-2.30) - Watch the video with sound and check your answers. - 4 Watch the video with sound and complete the sentences. - 1 Students either love or hate Maths. - 2 We use Maths to measure distance, design art work, go shopping and .... - 3 Students get into groups to learn about .... - 4 Students do .... to learn about shapes in Maths. - 5 The students find geometric shapes in different .... - 6 Learning Maths this way is interesting and ....

 - 5 Test your visual memory about what the students do.
-Are these statements true or false?
-If false, correct them. - 1 There is a student running in a race at the start. - 2 The first groups of students do the fractions game in pairs. - 3 The students in the Art/Maths class sit on chairs in front of the teacher. - 4 The students have to discover geometry in art. - 5 They write down a list of the different shapes on the board. - 6 What objects do you see in the video?
+Mark the sentences true (T) or false (F).
+Correct the false ones. - 1 There is a student running in a race at the start.
+T - 2 The first groups of students do the fractions game in pairs. - 3 The students in the Art/Maths class sit on chairs in front of the teacher. - 4 The students have to discover geometry in art. - 5 They write down a list of the different shapes on the board. - 6 What objects do you see in the video?
 How is each one used in the Maths class?

-marbles a mouse (computer) smartphone a quilt a clock small stones a football a mouse - we use a mouse when we use a computer luse Maths when I...
+marbles a mouse (computer) smartphone a quilt a clock small stones a football a mouse - we use a mouse when we use a computer have calculators.

-- 7 Ask and answer the questions with your partner. - 1 Which of the two Maths lessons in the video do you like the most?
-Why? - 2 When do you use Maths outside class?
+- 7 Ask and answer the questions with a partner. - 1 Which of the two Maths lessons in the video do you like the most?
+Why? - When do you use Maths outside class?
 Do your classes help with these things?
 Why/Why not?

-We don't need maths class for everyday life, we have calculators.
+I use Maths when I ...
+We don't need Maths class for everyday life, we

 - 1 Work with a partner.
-Look at the photo of Singapore and make a list of at least three adjectives to describe the city. - 2 Read the article about Singapore.
-What's the main focus of the article? - a The location and geography of the country - b Learning languages in Singapore - c A new way of teaching an old subject - 3 Read the article again and answer the questions. - 1 Where is Singapore? - 2 What is special about the country? - 3 Is the Singapore approach to teaching Maths a traditional Asian approach? - 4 At what age do children start school in Singapore? - 5 How do children learn basic ideas in Maths in Singapore? - 6 Which countries have adopted the Singapore approach?
+Look at the photo of Singapore below and make a list of at least three adjectives to describe the city. - - a The location and geography of the country - b Learning languages in Singapore - c A new way of teaching an old subject - 3 Read the article again and answer the questions. - 1 Where is Singapore? - 2 What is special about the country? - 3 Is the Singapore approach to teaching Maths a traditional Asian approach? - 4 At what age do children start school in Singapore? - 5 How do children in Singapore learn basic ideas in Maths? - 6 Which countries have adopted the Singapore approach?

-Explore phrasal verbs
+(Explore phrasal verbs (1)